ahmedgfathy/bitna/docs/PHASE3_COMPLETE.md

 │   ├── "Join Now to Contact Agent" → SubscribeScreen
 │   └── "Already have an account?
 Login" → LoginScreen
 ├── Header "Login" Button → LoginScreen
 │   └── "Don't have an account?
-Join Bitna" → SubscribeScreen └── Header "Join" Button → SubscribeScreen
+Join Contaboo" → SubscribeScreen └── Header "Join" Button → SubscribeScreen
     └── "Already have an account?
 Login" → LoginScreen
 ```